 Each community college in New York State has a local sponsor, generally a county, which provides funding to the college, thereby allowing County residents to pay a reduced tuition rate.
 Students who are not permanent residents of the college’s sponsoring county will be required to pay a higher non-resident tuition rate (generally double).

-A permanent Erie County resident for at least one to six months prior to application ; or,*
+- A permanent Erie County resident for at least one to six months prior to application.*

 * - note – living in Erie County to attend college does not constitute permanent residency for the purpose of obtaining a Certificate of Residence.
 Such individuals should contact their home county’s treasurer’s office to obtain a Certificate of Residence.

-Prior year income tax return or IRS W-2 form;
+- Prior year tax return or IRS W-2

 You will need to provide one of the above forms of identification with your application.
 Two forms of identification are required for Fashion Institute of Technology students.